ScreepsPlus/node-agent/README.md

 ### Config Methods
 It is now possible to use the console to output stats, just set method to 'console' in config.js and use `console.log('STATS;'+formattedStats)`

-For this type based format is REQUIRED
+For this to work, type based format is REQUIRED

 NOTE: you should use `';'` instead of newLine (`"\n"`) as a delimiter

 ## Stat formats supported by ScreepsPl.us: